8055-NVW/Project-1-Frogger/Readme.md

 Refactor the logic for the autonomous movement of objects as I believe that can be made into a single function.

 Aim to finish logic to store highscores and display them even after the page has been refreshed.

+## Bug Fixes v1

+Recieved helpful input from a user Nathan who found a bug with the a loss being initiated if the frog was postioned on the top left most part of the screen.
+This was being caused due to faulty logic handling the frogs positiion on the log.
+Have improved this to insure correct functiong of the game.